GZwong/arch-setup/OneDrive.md

 ## 2. Sync

-The **sync** mode is the one I use where it syncs the remote directory to a local directory.
+The **sync** mode is the one I use where it syncs a source directory to a destination directory.
+(The destination will be forced to match the source)

 To sync a remote named `onedrive` to a local directory at `~/OneDrive`: